Create a free Equipment World account to continue reading

 Steelwrist SQ50 tiltrotator being hooked up to coupler on Volvo wheeled excavatorSteelwrist SQ50 tiltrotator being hooked to quick couplerSteelwrist

-The SQ system provides fully automatic oil and high-flow connections on the top and bottom of the tiltrotator for rapid changes between the tiltrotator and other work tools.
-The new system adds 20% more hydraulic-oil flow capacity, the company says.
+The SQ system, for excavators ranging from 5 to 70 metric tons, provides fully automatic oil and high-flow connections on the top and bottom of the tiltrotator for rapid changes between the tiltrotator and other work tools.
+The system adds 20% more hydraulic-oil flow capacity, the company says.

 Rototilt